palewire/go-big-with-github-actions/docs/matrix.md

 ![call-it-parallel](_static/parallel-2.png)

 Let's change the `name` property accordingly to `Matrix scraper`.
 For now, let's also remove the steps under `workflow-dispatch` that accept inputs, and remove the scheduling as well.
-We'll introduce how to combine these concepts later.

 {emphasize-lines="1-4"}
 ```yaml